No-Cost Behavioral Health Appointments

 Photo of Emelyn Peterson

-Emelyn is a Licensed Clinical Social Worker residing in Helena, MT.
-She initially graduated from the University of Montana in 2018 with a Master’s degree in School Psychology, following which she worked for a special education cooperative that served a variety of rural school districts surrounding the Missoula, MT area.
-Emelyn returned to the University of Montana in hopes of gaining a broader understanding of how to support individuals and communities, and graduated with her Master of Social Work in 2022.
-Her career has focused on working with a wide variety of adults, children, and families to target whatever may be preventing them from living their life in the way they want to, such as concerns related to mood, trauma, and grief.
-She often uses an eclectic approach and emphasizes meeting clients where they are at.
-When not at work, Emelyn enjoys spending time with friends and family, taking in live music, and getting outside to soak in Montana’s natural beauty.
+Emelyn is a Licensed Clinical Social Worker based in Helena, MT.
+She initially graduated from the University of Montana in 2018 with a Master’s degree in School Psychology, following which she worked for a special education cooperative that served a variety of rural school districts.
+Emelyn returned to UM in hopes of gaining a broader understanding of how to support individuals and communities, and graduated with her Master of Social Work in 2022.
+She uses an eclectic approach drawing from evidence-based modalities and emphasizes supporting and meeting individuals where they are at.
+When not at work, Emelyn enjoys spending time with friends and family, taking in live music, and getting outside to soak up Montana’s natural beauty.

 Mimi Green